donovanm21/oop_booking_app/README.md

 ### 6. Access the application

 If everything went well, you should be able to access the app using this link http://127.0.0.1:8070

+If you installed this on a server with direct internet access (Can browse to the server using the IP) you will access it with http://your-public-ip:8070

 ### 7. Adjusting the application code